Columbia Daily Spectator: Controversies

+In October 1995, the newspaper published an antisemitic column by a senior student.
+In the controversial column, which The New York Times reported on, the student wrote: "I single out Jews because their oppression of blacks cannot go unnoticed while they disguise their evilness under the skirts and costumes of the Rabbi," A number of Jewish students called for a boycott of the newspaper.

 Spectator has been criticized publicly by staff members over the years for obscuring its election procedures.
 On October 16, 2009, Ryan Bubinski, then the online editor of Spec, shut down the website in protest of a constitutional violation.
 The website was restored on the 18th, and Bubinski left the staff of the newspaper.
 The lack of a constitution brought renewed protests in 2018 when concerns over potential prior misconduct of a staffer surfaced during the Turkeyshoots process.
 The Corporate Board of Spectator followed an internal policy to investigate the claims, which was not made public to staffers.
 Following the Turkeyshoots season, the majority of the newspaper's Sports section resigned in protest.

 In 2018 and 2019, work by journalists at the paper played an important role in uncovering the plagiarism scandal around Charles K. Armstrong, a professor of history at Columbia University.
 It also, in 2019, found that a number of professors accused or found guilty of sexual misconduct remained on campus, breaking news that English professor Michael Golston had been found guilty of sexually assaulting a student.